OWASP/wstg/document/4-Web_Application_Security_Testing/08-Testing_for_Error_Handling/01-Testing_For_Improper_Error_Handling.md

 - input mismatch,
 - and memory dumps.

-Most applications present them with error codes (and these codes can be understood from documentation), and they are shown usually as exceptions.

 Improper error handling can allow attackers to:

 - Understand the APIs being used internally.
-- Map the various services integrating with each other.
+- Map the various services integrating with each other by gaining insight on internal systems and frameworks used, which opens up doors to attack chaining.
 - Gather the versions and types of applications being used.
 - DoS the system by forcing the system into a deadlock or an unhandled exception that sends a panic signal to the engine running it.
 - Controls bypass where a certain exception is not restricted by the logic set around the happy path.

 ## Test Objectives

-- Identify existent error codes.
+- Identify existing error output.
-- Analyse the different codes returned.
+- Analyze the different output returned.

 ## How to Test